ImplicitBBQ: Benchmarking Implicit Bias in Large Language Models through Characteristic Based Cues: Results and Discussion

 Under both neutral-characteristic and no-characteristic controls, all open-weight models show high accuracy ranging from $0.93$ to $1.00$, confirming that the observed implicit bias is driven by the demographic content of the cues, not by structural differences in the prompt format.

 Another related question is whether model scale mitigates implicit bias.
-Across open-weight models spanning 4B to 120B parameters: Llama-3.3-70B records the highest zero-shot implicit bias score ($0.40$), while smaller models such as Mistral-7B and Phi-4-mini both score $0.26$.
-This result is consistent with~\citet{kumar2024investigatingimplicitbiaslarge}, who observe that newer or larger models do not reliably exhibit lower implicit bias.
+Across open-weight models spanning 4B to 120B parameters: Llama-3.3-70B records the highest zero-shot implicit bias score ($0.39$), while smaller models such as Mistral-7B and Phi-4-mini score $0.23$ and $0.28$ respectively.
+This result is consistent with~\citet{kumar2024investigating}, who observe that newer or larger models do not reliably exhibit lower implicit bias.